tinacms/tina.io/content/guides/tinacms/non-react-based-ssg/guide.md

 cd tina-admin && yarn build
 ```

-This will output Tina's static admin page to the site's static directory.
+This will output Tina's static admin page to the site's `/static` directory.

+> Note, the `/static` directory is used by many SSG's to serve static content (e.g Hugo, GatsbyJS, etc), but this output location can be configured via `outDir` in `/tina-admin/vite.config.js`.

 Once that is built, **push everything up to git (including the newly built admin)**